dunn0052/kqcDB/README.md

 #OBJECT NUMBER, OBJECT NAME, NUMBER OF RECORDS
 2 PERSON 100

+The object number is 2, the name is PERSON and there are 100 records.
+Records start at 0.

 Then the fields are listed
 #INDEX NAME TYPE SIZE
 0 NAME c 140